 Where does Water Unite work?

 It is anticipated that the majority of revenues raised by Water Unite, at least in the early years, will be from higher-income countries in Europe, North America and the Asia-Pacific, with the funds deployed to support catalytic investments and other finance needs in developing countries.
 However, Water Unite also has the potential to mobilise domestic income streams in low and middle-income countries, which would retain revenue from bottled water sales for water, sanitation and recycling investments and activities.

 Water Unite will become a registered charity in the countries that it operates.

 The set-up and administration costs for Water Unite are generously supported by The Rockefeller Foundation, The Stone Family Foundation and The Co-operative UK.
 We are currently seeking further funding for these costs for the coming 18 months.

-Once Water Unite is fully operational, a portion of the micro-donations will be allocated to cover running costs each year.
+A portion of the micro-donations are allocated to cover running costs each year.
 The research and analysis phase that preceded the creation of Water Unite was funded by The Rockefeller Foundation, The One Foundation and The Osprey Foundation.

 Can I donate to Water Unite?

 If you would like to discuss a direct donation, please contact us.